dariusur/SpectrumAnalyzer/README.md

 # SpectrumAnalyzer
 SpectrumAnalyzer is an FPGA-based real-time audio spectrum analyzer.
 It measures the magnitude of an input audio signal versus frequency.
 The sound waves are converted into an electrical signal via a microphone and then sampled by the FPGA.
 The sampled data is used to perform a Discrete Fourier Transform (DFT), which converts a time-domain audio signal into a frequency domain.
-At the end, the processed data is sent to the PC via USB and displayed on the screen with the help of a Python script.
+The processed data is then sent to the PC via USB and displayed on the screen with the help of a Python script.

 <div align="center">
   <img src="https://github.com/dariusur/SpectrumAnalyzer/blob/main/images/prototype.png" widht="300" height="300">